queerilla/queerilla/README.md

 - 👋 Hi, I’m @queerilla.
+Some call me Som.
+- 🏳‍🌈 My pronouns are She/Them.
-My name is Som.
-I am biologist by training, and a writer by profession.
+- 🎗 I am biologist 🧬🦠 by training, and a writer ✒️ by profession.
-- 👀 I’m interested in science and performing arts.
+- 👀 I’m interested in science 🥼 and performing arts 🃏.
 - 🌱 I’m currently working in the EdTech Industry as a Content Developer.
 - 💞️ I’m looking to collaborate on scientific writing and visualisation projects.
 - 📫 How to reach me: 📩 sombanerjee2022@gmail.com